ICME-Lab/device_registration/onchain/README.md

 cargo run
 ```

+This will:
+- generate a local proof of location
+- compress the proof (locally but can be done with NovaNet)
+- sign the compressed proof with the device's private key
+- verify the proof onchain and reward the owner of the device
-This will print the transaction information of the rewards contract.
+- print the transaction information of the rewards contract.
 You can check the transaction on IoTeX explorer.
 https://testnet.iotexscan.io/